 The shade moves along

-To point the great contrasts
+the great contrasts

 right and of wrong;